-Note: The couple's \$90,000 in federal adjusted gross income for 2021 falls below the \$109,050 limit (for a married couple filing a joint return) for Rhode Island's tax break on pension and/or annuity income, so they pass that requirement.
-The couple's federal adjusted gross income includes taxable income from pension and/or annuity income (in this example, military retirement pay, 401(k) plan, annuity, and 403(b) plan), so they pass that requirement.
+The couple's \$90,000 in federal AGI for 2022 falls below the \$119,800 limit (for a married couple filing a joint return) for Rhode Island's modification on pension and/or annuity income, so they meet that requirement.
+The couple's federal AGI includes taxable income from pension and/or annuity income (in this example, military retirement pay, 401(k) plan, annuity, and 403(b) plan), so they meet that requirement.

-Treatment of income in this example
+Treatment of income in this examp le

-Type of taxable income: Count for pension/401(k) tax break?
+Type of taxable income: Count for pension/401(k) tax modification?

 \$50,000 wages from part-time jobs No

 \$10,000 Social Security benefits No

 \$10,000 IRA distributions No

 \$8,000 military retirement pay (his) Yes

 \$2,000 401(k) distributions (hers) No

 \$5,500 annuity income (his) Yes

 \$4,500 403(b) plan distributions (hers) No

 These distributions normally would count, but she has not reached full retirement age, so her income does not qualify.

 However, only Ethan has reached full retirement age as defined by the Social Security Administration; Emma has not.
-Thus, only his portion of the couple's overall pension and/or annuity income is eligible for the break.
+Thus, only his portion of the couple's overall pension and/or annuity income is eligible for the modification.